Thursday, December 11, 2025

 Wing Cells

-Enclosed wing areas used in taxonomy.
+Enclosed wing areas are used in taxonomy.

 Full Anatomy